 This is of course once again why it would be so nice to have C++, or Object Pascal on the P2 - for "self-hosting" purposes, which is certainly doable, but implementing a GUI in assembly language is not my cup of tea.
 Much better therefore to simply write a compiler that will be able to generate code that has all of the required features.
 As mentioned earlier - UCSD Pascal is mostly done, so that when I finish the body part I can look into either implementing a p-machine on the P2, now that I have most of what I need to do floating point, sets, and the various other intrinsic functions (such as mass storage, WRITELN, etc.) that aren't a part of the UCSD distribution, and which need to be written or compiled to native form; whether I end up going the p-code route or entirely native or not.

-Even though I had to implement this myself. since it wasn't in the Pascal 'distro, it is clear now how the method can be extended (by which WRITELN was implemented) so as to specify which device is to be written to, i.e., by assigning each terminal window its own unique ID, which can be separate from its Microsoft based Window Handle or Window pointer.
-This would turn the old fashioned lowly Pascal WRITLEN command into a powerful asynchronous IO pipeline redirector with a built in command processor.
-Therefore, by solving the problem of de-multiplexing the debug output from the Propeller chip (over USB!) this will also allow the creation of programs that can have multiple debug windows, oscilloscope displays, MIDI editors, sheet music, OpenGL, interactive text and so on - with an eye toward, as I said implementing a full GUI on the P2, or allowing Arduino programs that have multiple windows, and which otherwise work like other "GUI" based applications, even if the GUI part of those "aps" (in the Arduino case anyway) would be running on a PC, Tablet, Bluetooth or WIFI.
+Even though I had to implement this myself. since it wasn't in the Pascal distro, it is clear now how the method can be extended (by which WRITELN was implemented) so as to specify which device is to be written to, i.e., by assigning each terminal window its own unique ID, which can be separate from its Microsoft based Window Handle or Window pointer.
+This would turn the old-fashioned lowly Pascal WRITLEN command into a powerful asynchronous IO pipeline redirector with a built-in command processor.
+Therefore, solving the problem of de-multiplexing the debug output from the Propeller chip (over USB!) will also allow the creation of programs that can have multiple debug windows, oscilloscope displays, MIDI editors, sheet music, OpenGL, interactive text, and so on - with an eye toward, as I said implementing a full GUI on the P2, or allowing Arduino programs that have multiple windows, and which otherwise work like other "GUI" based applications, even if the GUI part of those "apps" (in the Arduino case anyway) would be running on a PC, Tablet, Bluetooth or WIFI.

 Now the Propeller or Arduino will actually do "something", and not just sit there and blink.